 - add eye-catching charts and maps in the middle of your page

-If you want to build responsive and complex page layouts in WordPress, without hiring a web designer or learning to code, then Visual Composer can help.
+If you want to build responsive and complex page layouts in WordPress, without hiring a web designer or learning to code, then WPBakery Page Builder can help.

-Visual Composer is a drag and drop page building tool that allows you to create fully responsive, complex pages in just a few minutes.
+WPBakery Page Builder is a drag and drop page building tool that allows you to create fully responsive, complex pages in mere minutes.

-How to Build a Page With Visual Composer
+How to Build a Page With WPBakery Page Builder

-After installing and activating the plug, you can get started by creating a new page.
+After installing and activating the plugin, you can get started by creating a new page.

 At the top of the editor, you’ll see a couple of new buttons:

 You can choose to start editing your page from the backend, where you are now, or you can save the page and click the Frontend Editor button to edit the live version of the page.